port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/servicenow.md

 </details>

+## Relevant Guides

+For relevant guides and examples, see the [guides section](https://docs.getport.io/guides?tags=ServiceNow).

 ## Alternative installation via webhook
 While the Ocean integration described above is the recommended installation method, you may prefer to use a webhook to ingest data from ServiceNow.
 If so, use the following instructions: